allpix-squared/allpix-squared/doc/usermanual/04_framework/10_multithreading.md

 weight: 10
 ---

-supports multithreading by running events in parallel.
+Allpix Squared supports multithreading by running events in parallel.
 The module manager creates a thread pool with the configured number of workers or determines them from system parameters if not specified.
 Each event is represented by an instance of the `Event` class which encapsulates the